WORKPLACE (EMPLOYERS & HR)

 They can support with:

-• Guidance on implementing workplace adjustments
+• Support with implementing workplace adjustments in practice

 • Disability awareness and inclusion training for managers and teams